tdda/tdda/doc/source/gentest.md

   for three taxas and prints them to the screen.

 * The `one` is a shorter name to use for the test script.
-  If we don't specify it, a rather long filename, based on a sanitized version of the command, will be used.
+  If we don’t specify it, a rather long filename, based on a sanitized version of the command, will be used.
   (We could have specified `test_one.py` too, but `one` is enough.)